SugarF0x/sugarfox/README.md

 # nuxt-port

-> Express + Vue project port to Nuxt
+> A complete rewrite of by other branch (webpack-remake) using Nuxt

 ## Build Setup